dbeaver/dbeaver/README.md

 EE version includes all features of CE + NoSQL databases support + EE extensions + official online support.
 Also licensed users have priorities in bug fixes and new features development.

 If you need extra features or you want to support DBeaver - purchase EE version.
-Those who read up to can use community discounts (check our <a href="https://github.com/serge-rider/dbeaver/wiki/Enterprise-Edition">WIKI</a>).
+Those who read up to this point - you can use community discounts (check our <a href="https://github.com/serge-rider/dbeaver/wiki/Enterprise-Edition">WIKI</a>).

 Save wild animals :) Thank you!